 Eventually, you'll see a path down to your left which will allow you to safely join the tracks.

-2 - This is an active railway line, i.e. trains going to/from Aguas Calientes still use it on a daily basis.
+2. This is an active railway line, i.e. trains going to/from Aguas Calientes still use it on a daily basis.
 Check the train schedule the night before so you are aware of roughly how many trains are going to pass each way.
-These trains are relatively slow-moving and, on each occasion, we heard them coming (sometimes signalled by their horn) and were given adequate time to move safely out of the way.
+These trains are however relatively slow-moving and, on each occasion, we heard them coming (sometimes signalled by their horn) and were given adequate time to move safely out of the way.

-5 - There are a number of stray/territorial dogs along the train tracks and whilst they'll probably cause most people absolutely no problems, this is where we unfortunately have to admit that Emily did in fact get bit.
-You can read the full story soon in an upcoming article but suffice to say it was a bit of a nightmare.
+5. There are a number of stray/territorial dogs along the train tracks and whilst they'll probably cause most people absolutely no problems, this is where we unfortunately have to admit that Emily did in fact get bit.
+You can read the full story here but suffice to say it was a bit of a nightmare.
 But not an experience that would stop us making the same trip again.
 For your own hike, just be aware that there are dogs around and pick up rocks as soon as you see one - and don't be afraid to throw it!
 This is a useful tip for all hikes in South America actually.

 Now that we're clear about what it involves, let's tell you about our experience.